• Blog

 6 ways you can support your cervical health

-When it comes to the topic of fertility you may not give much thought to your cervix.
-We tend to talk freely about heart health, mammograms and trips to the dentist.
-But rarely do we talk about cervical health.
-However, understanding what cervical health means, and following these six tips to proactively care for it now can help you best advocate for your cervical health.
+When it comes to the topic of fertility your cervix may be an overlooked superstar.
+We tend to talk freely about heart health, mammograms, and trips to the dentist, but rarely do we talk about cervical health.
+Understanding cervical health is helpful when making informed decisions about your body.

 Pop quiz: Where is your cervix, and what does it do?
 If you’re struggling to recall the answer, you’re not alone.
-The first step in caring for your cervical health is learning about the important role your cervix plays.
+The first step in caring for your cervical health is learning about what it is, where it is, and the important role it plays.

 cervix diagram